The Batman: Watch the dark, brutal new trailer featuring Robert Pattinson

-DC FanDome featured panels stacked with big names this weekend, including Robert Pattinson and director Matt Reeves at The Batman event.
-They delivered massively, showing The Batman's first major trailer for the DC Comics movie slated for the end of next year.
+DC FanDome featured big names over the weekend, including Robert Pattinson and director Matt Reeves at The Batman panel.
+They delivered massively, showing The Batman's first major trailer for the DC Comics movie slated for the end of 2021.

 The new DC FanDome footage is dark, brutal and, yep, mysterious.
 We see in one scene that Pattinson's Dark Knight will bring a violent, unrelenting fighting style.
 Trying to figure out his role in battling the evil of Gotham, he's unsure how he fits into helping Gotham PD.